Thursday’s headlines are packed with plenty of variety so without further ado, let’s tuck in…

 Gaughan also highlighted Mikel Arteta’s impact as key to the Champions’ success.

 “Described as 'like a signing,' by someone at City last summer so he qualifies after moving up to assistant manager after Domenec Torrent left for New York City.
 Arteta's had no trouble fitting in as Pep Guardiola's No 2,” he continued.

 “Tactically astute, lively in training sessions and well-liked.”

 Elsewhere, acclaim arrives from an unlikely source, as Ryan Giggs picked out three City stars who he maintains would ‘walk into any team’.

-“There may be an argument for De Bruyne as well."
+“There may be an argument for

 In other news, previewing this weekend’s FA Cup Final clash, Oleks Zinchenko asserts lifting the prestigious trophy would rank as highly as clinching the Premier League title in his achievements.